Vleerian/Grimoire/README.md

 ## How do I make this work?
 You basically need to get [Sanic](https://github.com/channelcat/sanic) working.
 If you're on windows, you'll have to disable UVLoop and UJson to develop.
-It works perfectly on Linux, can confirm.
-You'll also need [Markdown](https://python-markdown.github.io/) because I wasn't in the mood to write the regex to get that all working properly.
-Why re-invent the wheel and all.

-~~I may replace markdown in the future with some custom spaghetti code so I can drop a license.~~
+It works perfectly on Linux just by using pip, can confirm.

 ## I have my dependencies, what now?
-The database has to be initialized.
-I included the ddl to do so in CreateTables.sql.
-Once that's done, you start up main.py and you're off to the races!
+The database is already configured, but if you want to be sure, I included the DDL in CreateTables.sql.
+Otherwise, open config.py and make sure everything is to your liking.

 ## How do I add pages?
 On the topbar there is "New," you can add pages using that